 Do you have to run everything by him before you can do something?
 Does he control all the finances?
 Tell you who you can hang out with?
 Or tell you that you can’t have friends of your own?
 Do you do this to him?
 Control is a sign of toxicity in a relationship.

-A little bit of jealousy is common in relationships, but is your relationship defined by it?
+A bit of jealousy is standard in relationships, but does it define your relationship?
 Are you afraid to talk to others out of fear of being called a cheater?
 Do you go through is phone to see who he is texting?
 Calling?
-Is there a lot of accusations going on about affairs?
+Are there a lot of accusations going on about affairs?